cfengine/documentation/getting-started/installation.markdown

     _cfenginehub._tcp local
 ```

-Once the Policy Server is configured as an Avahi service, you can
+Once the Policy Server is configured with the Avahi service, you can
 auto-bootstrap Hosts to it.

 ```